Who are MCR Pathways?

 What Is The Future For Us, Our Mentors and Our Young People?

-Our Young Glasgow Talent programme is a pioneering partnership of the MCR Foundation and Glasgow City Council dedicated to closing the attainment gap and a radical improvement in positive post school destinations.
-The MCR Pathways’ vision is that disadvantaged young people will have the same educational outcomes, career opportunities and life chances as any other young person.
+Our vision is that disadvantaged young people has the same educational outcomes, career opportunities and life chances as any other young person.